Louise Petherbridge: Career

 Petherbridge acted in weekly and fortnightly rep with companies including Lincoln Theatre Rep and Ipswich Rep (under director Peter Coe), playing Alison in the first out-of-London production of John Osborne's Look Back in Anger in August 1957.
 She also played the title role in The Diary of Anne Frank at Ipswich Rep early in 1958, again directed by Coe, amongst other plays.
 In 1958, Petherbridge (with her husband) returned to New Zealand to spend eighteen months touring with the New Zealand Players under Stafford Byrne.
 She played the lead, Clarissa Hailsham-Brown, in Agatha Christie's The Spider's Web, and Gwendolen Fairfax in Oscar Wilde's The Importance of Being Earnest.
 Edward Petherbridge played Algernon Moncrieff in this production, and Stafford Byrne's wife, English actor Barbara Leake, played Lady Bracknell.
-Both shows toured the country during 1958 - 59, following which the Petherbridges performed with the NZ Players Drama Quartet, giving 150 schools performances during 1959, one of which Edward recalls in his autobiography.
+Both shows toured the country during 1958-59, following which the Petherbridges performed with the NZ Players Drama Quartet, giving 150 performances for schools during 1959, one of which Edward recalls in his autobiography.

 The Petherbridges returned to England, where Louise later gave birth to their son David, and continued her career, including a brief period working for Noël Coward.
 She returned to New Zealand in the mid 1970s, after she and Edward separated, divorcing in 1980.
-She has had a long and outstanding career as an actor, producer, writer/deviser and director in New Zealand.
+She had a long and outstanding career as an actor, producer, writer/deviser and director in New Zealand.

 Petherbridge's many theatre acting roles after her return to New Zealand include: Amanda in The Glass Menagerie by Tennessee Williams, 1977, Fortune Theatre, Dunedin, at the Athenaeum, directed by Murray Hutchinson; Eleanor of Aquitaine in James Goldman's The Lion in Winter 1980, Fortune Theatre, director Alex Gilchrist; Nurse in Romeo and Juliet, 1981, Fortune Theatre, directed by Anthony Richardson; Stephanie Abrahams in Tom Kempinski's Duet For One, Fortune Theatre, director Anthony Richardson; Judith Bliss in Noël Coward's Hay Fever, 1984, Centrepoint Theatre, Palmerston North, directed by Stuart Devenie; Madame de Rosemonde in Christopher Hampton's Les Liaisons Dangereueses, 1986, Fortune Theatre, director Lisa Warrington; Lila in Michelanne Forster's Songs My Mother Taught Me, 1994, Court 2, Christchurch, director Brian Bell; multiple roles in Giles Havergal's adaptation of Graham Greene's Travels With My Aunt, 2000, Fortune Theatre, director Hilary Norris; Auntie in Morris Panych's Auntie and Me, 2005, Fortune Theatre, director Lisa Warrington.